-All children need a backpack.
-Teachers will place the student name tag on the child's backpack that will include child's name, classroom teacher and bus numbers.
+All children need a backpack large enough to hold a standard size folder.
+Teachers will place the student's name tag on the child's backpack that will include child's name, classroom teacher and bus numbers.
 Make sure that your child's name is on the backpack.